Nuitka/Nuitka-website/doc/doc/roadmap.rst

 ******************************
  Features to be added for 1.5
 ******************************

+[x] Onefile: Use memory mapped files on Windows and Linux for performance in accessing the payload.

+[x] Onefile: Generally use memory mapping for calculating the checksum of a file.
+   This is for all OSes, and should make cached mode faster to use on macOS and Linux, Windows already did this.

 [ ] Add download updating for standalone as well, onefile for windows works.